Redditch Chess Club

 Saavedra Position Solution

-The study was long thought to be a draw until a Spanish Priest Fernando Saavedra spotted the winning method in 1895 - including the critical under-promotion to a rook.
+a Spanish Priest Fernando Saavedra spotted the winning method in 1895 - including the critical under-promotion to a rook.

 The winning line is as follows.